 - “I see we have more high-risk big deals than normal.
 Do you need me to visit any of those customers?”

 This is a constructive conversation and the type I wanted to be having with the CEO.

 Engineering leaders need to communicate their business with data.
 So I decided every week I would bring some kind of data to the CEO’s weekly meeting.

-I focused on two sets of engineering-specific metrics that were most closely related to what the business cared about and were leading indicators of success for my organization: cycle time and investment profile.
+To do that, I focused on three engineering-specific metrics that were most closely related to what the business cared about and were leading indicators of success for my organization: investment profile, project allocation, and planning accuracy.

-Investment profile shows the types of work your team is executing on.
-It is commonly broken down by stories, non-functional, bugs, support, customer demands, and hotfixes.
+By correlating your Git and Jira data, you can show the types of work your team is executing on.
+It is commonly broken down by stories, non-functional story work (like paying down tech debt or optimizing existing functionality), bugs, support, customer demands, and hotfixes.
 You may have additional categories specific to your business.
 Some examples include: